-The framework plan locates a formal green space at the centre of each neighbourhood to provide a focus for activity.
-The character and diversity to be achieved within these spaces is set out in the next section of this SPD.

-- A new country park will be a defining feature of the Ipswich Garden Suburb and an integral component of the development with a high priority attached to early delivery.
-The country park will also play a key role in maintaining the physical separation of Westerfield village from the built up area of Ipswich and in accommodating sustainable drainage. - The Framework Plan (Figure 5) and Landscape and Open Space Typologies plan (Figure 10) includes the following open space types, and approximate measurements: - A new country park 24.5 ha - Formal open space to include sports pitches 5.5 ha - Parks & Gardens 8 ha - Natural and semi-natural green space 16 ha - Play areas (Destination Equipped Area for Play Neighbourhood Equipped Areas for Play and Local Equipped Areas for Play) - 1.2 ha - Youth Provision 0.3 ha - Areas for food production including allotments and community orchards 3 ha - Amenity green space 6 ha - Sports Pitch provision of 12ha is required to comply with Core Strategy Appendix 6.
-Additional provision should be made at the secondary school and primary schools, where the installation of all-weather pitches and shared community use is sought.
+- The framework plan locates a formal green space at the centre of each neighbourhood to provide a focus for activity.
+The character and diversity to be achieved within these spaces is set out in the next section of this SPD. - A new country park will be a defining feature of the Ipswich Garden Suburb and an integral component of the development with a high priority attached to early delivery.
+The country park is required as necessary mitigation to divert additional recreational pressure, associated with development across the borough, away from European sites such as the Stour and Orwell Estuaries SPA and Ramsar site.
+The country park will also play a key role in maintaining the physical separation of Westerfield village from the built up area of Ipswich and in accommodating sustainable drainage. - The Framework Plan (Figure 5) and Landscape and Open Space Typologies plan (Figure 10) includes the following open space types, and approximate measurements: - A new country park 24.5 ha - Formal open space to include sports pitches 5.5 ha\ - Parks & Gardens 8 ha - Natural and semi-natural green space 16 ha - Play areas (Destination Equipped Area for Play Neighbourhood Equipped Areas for Play and Local Equipped Areas for Play) - 1.2 ha

+- Youth Provision 0.3 ha - Areas for food production including allotments and community orchards 3 ha - Amenity green space 6 ha - \ Sports Pitch provision of 12ha is required to comply with Core Strategy Appendix 6.
+Additional provision should be made at the secondary school and primary schools, where the installation of all-weather pitches and shared community use is sought. - In addition, the Council seeks a minimum of 10% of land within the net residential areas to be provided as public open space.

-- In addition, the Council requires a minimum of 10% of land within the net residential areas to be provided as public open space.
-This space will be required to accommodate sustainable urban drainage (SuDs), retained trees and hedgerows, and to provide an attractive "garden suburb" character to each residential area.
-The preliminary SuDS strategy indicates that this 10% figure may need to be increased to 12% in some locations to provide sufficient space for SuDs. - Open spaces across the site will support a comprehensive system of sustainable urban drainage for the whole site.
+This space will be required to accommodate sustainable urban drainage (SuDS), retained trees and hedgerows, and to provide an attractive "garden suburb" character to each residential area.
+The preliminary SuDS strategy indicates that this 10% figure may need to be increased to 12% in some locations to provide sufficient space for SuDS. - 3.17 Open spaces across the site will support a comprehensive system of sustainable urban drainage for the whole site.
 Requirements for SuDS are set out in the next section of this SPD.